rust-lang/book/src/ch03-01-variables-and-mutability.md

 ```

 This is different from marking a variable as `mut` because unless we use the
-`let` keyword again, we'll get a compile-time error if we accidentally try to
+`let` keyword again, we’ll get a compile-time error if we accidentally try to
 reassign to this variable.
 We can perform a few transformations on a value, but
 have the variable be immutable after those transformations have been completed.

-The other difference between `mut` and shadowing is that, since we're
+The other difference between `mut` and shadowing is that, since we’re
 effectively creating a new variable when we use the `let` keyword again, we can
 change the type of the value, but reuse the same name.
 For
 example, say we ask a user to show us how many spaces they want between some